• Skip to primary navigation

 • Add chopped tomatoes to a Dutch oven or stock pot.
 Place over medium-low heat with the lid on.
 Allow the tomatoes to come to a simmer and turn the heat to low.
 Add the basil, if desired.

 • Simmer for 45-60 minutes, on low, with the lid on, stirring occasionally.
 After a nice sauce has formed, crush the tomatoes with a potato masher.
+(To achieve a smoother sauce without the texture from the skin, use an immersion blender to puree it until completely smooth).
 If you prefer a concentrated sauce, simmer with the lid off for another 10-20 minutes or until the desired flavor is reached.

 • Allow to cool for 1 hour and store in mason jar or freezer-safe containers.